kapitchi/project-template-zf2-angularjs/README.md

 http://192.168.60.101:1080/

-In order to use mailcatcher your application mailer needsable to download all data. to be set up using this SMTP settings:
+In order to use mailcatcher your application mailer needs to be set up using this SMTP settings:
 Host: 127.0.0.1
 Port: 1025